 Positive reinforcement training methods are science based

-and used with a lot of animals species.
+and used with a lot different animals species.

 How will I train your dog?

-The most well known is the "clicker training".
+The most well known positive training is the "clicker training".

 In using positive reinforcement there is no punishment, no dominance and no "NO".
 Success is achieved with rewards to reinforce the good behaviors.
 By training this way, the outcome improved confidence and happiness of your dog... and you!
 Through this training your dog will learn faster and better.